 The new owner of the transferred resource does not have to purchase new equipment.

-- Increase recycling
+- Increase recycling and reuse

 If the equipment or resource is to be scrapped WARPit acts as a waste management system, diverting to recycling or refurbishment.